-This week on our Indie Film Hustle filmmaking podcasts, we discuss my misadventures in Hollywood with my short film BROKEN (Watch it FREE on Amazon Prime).
+This week on our Indie Film Hustle filmmaking podcasts, we discuss my misadventures in Hollywood with my short film BROKEN (Watch it on Indie Film Hustle TV).
 I talk about how to be ready if and when the spotlight of Hollywood is on you and your project.
 What to do in those meetings and how NOT to waste the opportunity.

 My journey with BROKEN, believe or not is still going strong, ten years later.